gingasan/gingasan.github.io/_pages/about.md

 ---

 Hey guys, this is 伍鸿秋 (Hongqiu Wu).
 I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University, supervised by Professor Hai Zhao and Min Zhang.
 My research interest includes **open virtual world**, **narrative**, and **error correction**.
 I achieved the best on [Adversarial GLUE](https://adversarialglue.github.io) and [HellaSWAG](https://leaderboard.allenai.org/hellaswag/submissions/public).
+I worked as a research intern at miHoYo.
 I'm serveing as reviewer for ARR, NeurIPS, ICML, etc.

-I worked as a research intern at miHoYo.
-My favorite games include Assassin's Creed, Marvel's Spider-Man, etc.

 ---
 # Project